ekam-g/better_file_writer_rust/README.md

 this package make many folders with one command, rather then using a loop and causing an error.

+# How does it work?

+The code loop through every slash and creates a new file and handles the errors, then returns the result.

 # How do i use it?

-## The loop through every slash and creates a new file and handles the errors

 To use a String value